GaloisInc/saw-training/HMAC.rst

 s2n HMAC Summary
 ----------------

+..
+DTC: Do we need this section at all, other than the sentence about new and old and diff?
+Also, I think we can render HTML-ized diffs and include them, though maybe not in this timeframe.

+..
+DTC: Starting with a high-level overview of files runs the risk of boring readers.
+This is not intended to be a reference work, it's a tutorial.

+..
+DTC: Style note: this section refers to "one" and "the reader", but other parts say "you".
+We should be consistent in this respect.
+I usually try to phrase things to avoid the need to talk about whoever is reading it, and instead have the text just talk about ideas/software/computers/etc.

 Given the size of the s2n HMAC implementation, it is impractical to go through all of it in detail.
 The most relevant files are listed below, with brief